 Then Hezekiah king of Judah sent to the king of Assyria at Lachish, saying, “I have done wrong; turn away from me; whatever you impose on me I will pay.”
 And the king of Assyria assessed Hezekiah king of Judah three hundred talents of silver and thirty talents of gold.
 So Hezekiah gave him all the silver that was found in the house of the Lord and in the treasuries of the king’s house.
 At that time Hezekiah stripped the gold from the doors of the temple of the Lord, and from the pillars which Hezekiah king of Judah had overlaid, and gave it to the king of Assyria.

 Because of his fear, Hezekiah acted rashly, in an attempt to pay off Assyria he formed a bond with Egypt as a protective measure.
 Clearly, Hezekiah had not trusted the Kingdom of Judah to the Lord and as a result of His lack of trust, the Lord brought His rebuke.

 Isaiah 30:1-3 “Woe to the rebellious children,” says the Lord,

 And who devise plans, but not of My Spirit,

 To strengthen themselves in the strength of Pharaoh,

 And to trust in the shadow of Egypt!

 Shall be your humiliation.”

-The rebuke in Isaiah was one the Lord has issued multiple times to the spineless kings in history.
-Those who have rejected His counsel and trusted in horses and chariots have found that no measure of these forces are ever enough if the Lord is against you.
+The rebuke in Isaiah was one the Lord has issued multiple times to many spineless kings in history.
+Those who have rejected His counsel and trusted in horses and chariots have found that no measure of their forces are ever enough when the Lord stands against you.

 The Lord may rebuke now, but His favor is waiting for the response of faith.